-The system remembers the previously-set cruising speed.
-To return to that speed, accelerate to above 25 mph (40 km/h) and press the RESUME/accel button until the
+If you use the brake or clutch pedal to cancel cruise control, the system remembers the previously-set cruising speed.
+To return to that speed, accelerate to above 25 mph

-CRUISE CONTROL light comes on.
-The car will accelerate to the same cruising speed as before.
+(40 km/h), then press the RESUME/accel button.
+The CRUISE CONTROL light comes on, and the car will accelerate to the same cruising speed as before.